The Best Ice Rescue Suits and How They Work

 All line tending, boat, and on-shore support personnel should be wearing appropriate PFD’s when in, on, and around the water.
-In addition, a back-up rescuer should also be available in a Cold Water/Ice Rescue Suit to assist the primary rescuer if required.
+In addition, a back-up rescuer should also be available in a cold water or Ice Rescue Suit to assist the primary rescuer if required.

-To make the use of the Cold Water/Ice Rescue Suit more effective, we recommend several additional rescue devices to be used with this suit.
+To make an Ice Rescue Suit more effective, we recommend several additional rescue devices to be used with this suit.

-Once the tethered rescuer reaches the victim, he can inflate the vest by pulling on the inflation cord or by manually blowing into the inflation tube.
-The use of an inflation vest provides the rescuer with 20 – 35 lbs. of additional buoyancy to assist in keeping the victim buoyant while being pulled to shore by support personnel.
-(Shown here is the Stearns Manual Inflatable PFD)
+- Inflatable Vests: Once the tethered rescuer reaches the victim, he can inflate the vest by pulling on the inflation cord or by manually blowing into the inflation tube.
+The use of an inflation vest provides the rescuer with 20 – 35 lbs. of additional buoyancy

-During night operations, a steady-beam PFD light or light-tracker device can be used to illuminate the rescuer.
+- Lights: Any night rescue should be done with lights.
+A steady-beam PFD light or light-tracker device can be used to illuminate the rescuer.
 Strobe lights are not recommended to be worn by the rescuer unless they can be attached to the back of the rescue suit.
-A strobe light attached to the front of the suit is too distracting to the rescuer.
-A light-tracker flashing light is also ideal as it is easily seen and attaches easily to the front or back of the suit without providing a distraction to the rescuer.

-If the rescuer is tethered in moving water, it is critically important for him to be able to release the tether line quickly if necessary.
+- Quick-Release Devices: If the rescuer is tethered in moving water, it is critically important for him to be able to release the tether line quickly if necessary.
 A separate quick-release harness can be added to the suit for attachment of the safety line.
-If necessary, the rescuer releases the harness which immediately frees him from the tethered safety line.
+If necessary, the rescuer releases the harness, which immediately frees him from the tethered safety line.